 With over 140 submitted nominations, stories were shared about those who made a substantial, positive impact on Niagara’s communities.
 The scope and scale of the nominations ranged from moving personal stories, to broad, region-wide examples of service.

-After lengthy deliberations, five Niagara Impact Awards were presented:
+After lengthy deliberations, the following six Niagara Impact Awards were presented:

 Community Leader Award

 Dr. Yousef Haj-Ahmad (Thorold) – The CEO and Founder of Norgen Biotek Corporation was recognized for his support of Niagara’s biotechnology and health sciences sector.
 Last year, The Haj-Ahmed Family Foundation donated $5 Million to Brock University to help create a new Integrated Engineering Department at the university.
 The donation also included a dedicated scholarship for women in STEM, which encourages young females to study science, technology, engineering and math.